 SMECO plans to offer charging stations for electric vehicles throughout Southern Maryland.
 We have partnered with Greenlots, a subsidiary of Shell New Energies, to install up to 60 charging stations throughout our service area.
-The first of our SMECO EV Recharge stations are located in Leonardtown and are operational.

 We are working with state, municipal, and local governments to determine locations for the SMECO EV Recharge stations.
 The installations will include level 2 chargers, which can charge most electric vehicles in a few hours, and direct current fast chargers, which can charge most vehicles up to 80 percent in half an hour.